BigOunceChristo/bitpulse/doc/build-osx.md

 #### Deploy Dependencies

-You can deploy a `.zip` containing the bitpulse Core application using `make deploy`.
+You can deploy a `.zip` containing the bitpulsed Core application using `make deploy`.
 It is required that you have `python` installed.

-## Building bitpulse Core
+## Building bitpulsed Core

 ### 1. Configuration

-There are many ways to configure bitpulse Core, here are a few common examples:
+There are many ways to configure bitpulsed Core, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI: